joecnc2006/CFMOTO-RIDE-to-GPX/README.md

 Your port may be different.

-In the commands below, replace:
+In all commands below, replace:

 ```text
 PORT